 The K Club, or to give it its full title, the Kildare Country Club, is located in 550 acres of rolling County Kildare countryside.
 It’s the most renowned golf resort in Ireland.

-There are four teeing areas to choose from and we recommend that you select the right one carefully because the Palmer course measures a whopping 7,337 yards from the blues, a par of 72.
+There are four teeing areas to choose from and we recommend that you select the right one carefully because the Palmer North course measures a whopping 7,337 yards from the blues, a par of 72.
 The SSS of 76 tells the story.
 The blues should really be left for the very best golfers, the likes of Phillip Price, Michael Campbell, Darren Clarke and Lee Westwood.
-The aforementioned gentlemen are the most recent winners of the European Open, held at the K Club in recent years.
+The aforementioned gentlemen are the most recent winners of the European Open, held at the K Club.

-The holes are designed to shock and in some cases, they are intimidating.
 The 16th is a monster par five, measuring nearly 600 yards from the blue tees; the hole double doglegs past all types of hazards, including trees, water, bunkers and punishing rough, and then you have to have to find the green, fiercely protected on both sides by the River Liffey.
 Even more difficult than the 16th is the stroke index one par four 7th measuring 430 yards from the tips.
 It’s a potential card wrecker that requires an accurate approach shot to another green guarded by water.
-These are just two examples of what to expect during your adventure round the Palmer course.
+These are just two examples of what to expect during your adventure round the Palmer North course.

 In many ways, the K Club is reminiscent of the Belfry.
 Firstly it’s a tournament course.
 Secondly, it’s a resort course.
 Thirdly it’s dominated by water.
-Fourth and finally, it is tough.
-If you can afford it, you’ll never forget it.
+Fourth and finally, it is tough, and so is the second course, formerly known as the Smurfit and now called Palmer South.

 This Arnold Palmer and Ed Ault designed golf course is a prime example of all that is wrong with the venues chosen when Europe hosts the Ryder Cup.
 The European-hosted Ryder Cup now seems to be located at a large first-class resort hotel with an above-average golf course, but not a good/great golf course.
 Take your pick of Celtic Manor, Gleneagles Centenary, Le Golf National, The Belfry Brabazon, or The K Club; these courses are not even close to the best golf courses in their country, or even in the area.
 I understand the rationale behind it as these courses can host professional events, however, they are almost always a long golf course with a few difficult or dramatic holes while the rest of the golf course from a layout perspective is pretty ho-hum.
 These courses are rarely “natural” and are often contrived.
 On the positive side, these courses are typically maintained to a high standard and they easily accommodate dignitaries, sponsors, the press and the teams.
 Of the ones I listed, I played the Centenary course three times, the Belfry twice and the K Club once.
 I am still amazed that the Belfry hosted three Ryder Cups on the strength of two good holes.
 I would not go back to any of them if golf alone was the reason and would not visit the other two unless I was chasing a “Ryder Cup” bucket list.